Unboxed-Software/solana-course/content/token22-metadata.md

 You did it!
 You've made an NFT using the `metadata` and `metadata pointer` extensions.

+If you run into any problems, check out the [solution](https://github.com/Unboxed-Software/solana-lab-token22-metadata/tree/solution).

 # Challenge
 Taking what you've learned here, go and create your own NFT or SFT.